James Outman Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- Outman leads Los Angeles with nine hits, batting .300 this season with six extra-base hits.
+- Outman has nine hits, which is best among Los Angeles hitters this season, while batting .273 with six extra-base hits.

-- Among qualified hitters in MLB, he ranks 64th in batting average, 16th in on-base percentage, and third in slugging.
+- Among qualified hitters, he ranks 89th in batting average, while his on-base percentage ranks 20th and he is sixth in slugging.

-- Outman has driven in a run in five games this season (45.5%), including three games with more than one RBI (27.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In five games this season (41.7%), Outman has picked up an RBI, and in three of those games (25.0%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.